+One of the most important steps in addressing obstacles to community development is identification and evaluation of potential problems in the development process.
 In the City of Riverside, obstacles for federally funded activities include language and culture, location and geography, limited resources, and program restrictions and regulations.
-Currently, the primary obstacle to meeting all of the identified needs, including those identified as priorities is the general lack of funding resources available to public and private agencies that serve the needs of low- and moderate-income residents.
+Currently the primary obstacle to meeting all the identified needs, including those identified as priorities is the general lack of funding resources available to public and private agencies that serve the needs of low- and moderate-income residents.
 As noted previously, the amount of resources available to address social, community, and economic development goals pale in comparison to the recognized needs.
-To address this obstacle, the City strongly encourages sub-recipients to seek other resources, build new partnerships and collaborate, and to leverage additional funding whenever possible from local, State, Federal, and private sources.
+To address this obstacle, the City strongly encourages sub-recipients to seek other resources, build new partnerships and collaborative, and to leverage additional funding whenever possible from local, State, Federal, and private sources.
 The City urges federally funded programs and services to be flexible, while at the same time to be as efficient and effective as possible to achieve expected performance outcomes.